rdtarvin/IBS2019_Genomics-of-Biodiversity/_posts/2019-08-05-08-stacks-filtering.md

 		./vcftools --vcf filtered.snps.recode.vcf --maf 0.02 --recode --out filtered.snps.b

-hmmm... nothing was actually filtered, let's change so taht now it's not frequency but absolute count using `-mac` such that:
+	hmmm... nothing was actually filtered, let's change so that now it's not frequency but absolute count using `-mac` such that:

 		 ./vcftools --vcf filtered.snps.recode.vcf --mac 1  --recode --out filtered.snps.b

 	What happens if we continue to increase `mac`, do we lose any loci?

 3. Other filters we can also do: